 Country France Greece Hungary

-Did the NRA involved stakeholders (SMPO, ANOs, others) when it set the rules?
-Yes, all stakeholders by public consultations 114 Yes.
+Did the NRA involved stakeholders (SMPO, ANOs, Yes, all stakeholders by public 119 Yes.

+others) when it set the rules? consultations

 How did the NRA involve the stakeholders:

 Party in the procedure? - - -

 Public consultation?
 Yes Yes Yes.

 Workshops? - - -

 Technical forum? - - -

 Other (Yes(which?)/(No)? - - -

 Which concerns (if any) did the stakeholders express about the forced instead of a voluntary switch-off:

 ANOs?
-115 116 -
+120 121 -

 Consumer organisations? - - -

 Others (which?)? - - -

 What other view/position did the stakeholders express

 • SMPO?
 Orange wanted a straightforward procedure.
-117 118
+122 123

 ANOs?
 Others operators wanted a strong control over the fulfilment of the criteria. -

 Consumer organisations? - -

-&lt;sup>114 Yes, in the context of the public consultation for market 3a/2014.
+Yes, in the context of the public consultation for market 3a/2014.
 As part of the preparation of the next round, EETT conducted a new public consultation in May 2021.

-Stakeholders agreed that maintaining two networks in parallel was not efficient
+$^{\rm 120}$ Stakeholders agreed that maintaining two networks in parallel was not efficient

 The following were expressed during EETT's public consultation in 2021.
 These shall be taken into account in the forthcoming analysis of market 1/2020: (i) High costs of the migration on the ANOs.
 The SMPO to take some of the costs, such as the one-off migration fee for the subscribers moving from the legacy network to the NGA network. (ii) The NRA to coordinate the procedure (iii) Transparency: Details about the SMPO strategy in the issue.
-Detailed information about the status of the network and the procedure. (iv) Availability of the appropriate wholesale products. (v) KPls for monitoring the procedure. (vi) Copper switch-off to take place also in areas that ANOs deploy NGA networks.
+Detailed information about the status of the network and the procedure. (iv) Availability of the appropriate wholesale products. (v) KPIs for monitoring the procedure. (vi) Copper switch-off to take place also in areas that ANOs deploy NGA networks.

-117 The stakeholders will have the opportunity to express their views during the public consultation in the new round of market analysis.
+122 The stakeholders will have the opportunity to express their views during the public consultation in the new round of market analysis.

-&lt;sup>118 To inform NRA in advance 12 months is too long (if colocation occurs), not proportionate it should be reduced to 6 months.
+&lt;sup>123 To inform NRA in advance 12 months is too long (if colocation occurs), not proportionate it should be reduced to 6 months.